htcondor/htcondor-python/docs/htcondor.rst

       Query the ``condor_collector`` for a particular daemon.

-      :param htcondor.DaemonTypes daemon_type: The type of daemon to locate.
+      :param daemon_type: The type of daemon to locate.
+      :type daemon_type: :class:`DaemonTypes`
       :param name: The name of daemon to locate.
 If not specified, it searches for the local daemon.
       :return: a minimal ClassAd of the requested daemon, sufficient only to contact the daemon;
          typically, this limits to the ``MyAddress`` attribute.